 Econfina Creek is the major contributor to Deer Point Lake, which serves as the public water supply for Bay County, including Panama City, Panama City Beach and neighboring communities.
 The proposed purchases along the creek contain several spring-run streams, which are imperiled biological communities.
-The slope forest communities that border considerable lengths of the creek contain some of the highest species diversities encountered in Florida.
-The sand hills portion of the project features high rolling pinelands, steephead ravines and numerous sandhill upland lakes.
-Much of the sand hills area is of excellent quality, with nearly intact ground cover of wiregrass and dropseed.
+The slope forest communities that border considerable lengths of the creek contain some of the highest species diversity encountered in Florida.
+The sand hills portion of the project features high rolling pinelands, steephead ravines, and numerous sandhill upland lakes.
+Much of the sand hills area is of excellent quality, with a nearly intact ground cover of wiregrass and dropseed.
 At least 18 species of rare or endangered plants inhabit the sand hills area.
-Because of the upland nature of the sand hills sites, the region is being developed with little regulatory restriction.
-The District currently owns over 43,762 acres in fee and less-than-fee, including the 2,155-acre Sand Hill Lakes Mitigation Bank.
-Priority purchases will be concentrated on parcels adjacent to existing District lands and parcels with significant recharge.
+The District currently owns more than 43,770 acres in fee and less than fee, including the 2,155-acre Sand Hill Lakes Mitigation Bank.
+Priority purchases will be concentrated on parcels adjacent to existing District lands and parcels with significant aquifer recharge potential.

 All District conservation lands are available for public use.
 Such uses include fishing, hunting, camping, hiking, boating, swimming, and other recreational and educational activities.
-Access issues are addressed on a parcel-by-parcel basis prior to acceptance.
+Access issues are addressed on a parcel-by-parcel basis.

-Approximately 39,679 acres have been identified for possible acquisition.
+Approximately 39,669 acres have been identified for possible acquisition.
 Sufficient lands have been identified to allow for a flexible implementation strategy over at least the next five years.
-The timing of any given acquisition will be dependent on such considerations as: (1) Governing Board policy, (2) Threats to the resource, (3) Availability of willing sellers, (4) Tract size, (5) General market conditions, (6) Available staff resources and (7) Availability of funds.
+The timing of any given acquisition will depend upon such considerations as: Governing Board policy; threats to the resource; availability of willing sellers; tract size; general market conditions; available staff resources, and availability of funds.